WheelchairDriver.com

 What this all amounts to is that you need to understand Powerchair dynamics and batteries gearing (speed) and assess what you need based on usage/environment and user weight.

-Don't expect the "professionals" to do it for you because mostly they are VERY clueless about these things.
+Don't expect the "pros" to do it for you, because mostly they are VERY clueless about these things.
 And salesmen the same.
 Plus they just want to sell you something to make a dollar.

 If you REALLY want all day range, and some speed as well as a few takeaway's then learn to fast charge your powerchair during the day to top up!
 It helps your batteries live longer too.